ourworldventures/www_freeflownation/content/citizenship/index.md

 <!-- section 1 -->

-{% row(style="center" margin="tight" bgPath="img/freeflow_header_home2.jpeg" bgStyle="full" id="ventures") %}
+{% row(style="center" margin="tight" bgPath="img/join_header.jpeg" bgStyle="full") %}

 <div class="text-white">

-## FreeFlow Solutions
+## Join FreeFlow Nation

 <br>

-We're stronger together.
-Join a a community of like-minded people from around the world.
-Become part of a FreeFlowing ecosystem of tools and participation mechanisms.
+The more there is chaos, the more there is potential for change – to do something which makes a difference.
+Today, a few individuals can come together to change the world.
+Together we are taking real actions to take a stand and say, "We want another way forward."

 </div>